-If you go to get food then let the Marshall or their assistant know that you are going so that they can get you if they need you.
+If you go to get food, let the Dive Manager or their assistant know that you are going so that they can get you if they need you.
 They need to know where you are at all times.
-Even having asked the DM if you can go for food it is a good idea to put a note on the blackboard saying where you have gone.
+Even having asked the DM if you can go for food, it is a good idea to put a note on the blackboard saying where you have gone.

-And be ready ahead of time or the boat will leave without you.
+And be ready ahead of time, or the boat will leave without you.
 The overall plan, times of waves, what dive you are doing, who you are doing it with, or what job you have if you’re not diving will be on the blackboard, which will look something like the table below.
-If you are unsure when you are next diving ask the Marshall.
+If you are unsure when you are next diving, ask the Dive Manager.

-- 6.45 (Varies slightly day to day) Get woken up by the Dive Marshall or their assistant banging on the caravan door.
+- 6.45 (Varies slightly day to day) Get woken up by the Dive Manager or their assistant banging on the caravan door.

 - 7.30 All leave for the beach

 - 8.00 Arrive and unpack the kit van, put tanks in for filling if not done the night before.
 Everyone helps.
-Brief on the day’s diving by the Marshall.
+Brief on the day’s diving by the Dive Manager.

 - 9.00 Dive Wave 1– a mix of shore and boat diving.

 - 10.00 Get back from dive.
 Break up kit and put tanks in the pile or for filling if needed and collect more tanks.
 Have a drink and a snack.